 It is VERY important it be completely fully sealed because while it is baking the stew will become juicy again.

 Place the salteña upright with the sealed edge on TOP on a greased cookie sheet.
-Brush the entire exterior with egg white and bake at 375º until the crimped edge is very well toasted and the dough is a dark golden brown (also will look yellowish because of the chili pepper which is fine).
+Brush the entire exterior with the egg whites (this will cause your saltenas to come out shiny after baking) and bake at 400ºF until the crimped edge is very well toasted and the dough is a dark golden brown (also will look yellowish because of the chili pepper which is fine).

 Serve piping hot!